 Gains arising from disposal of capital assets held for between 1 and 25 years are subject to capital gains tax at a rate of 20%.
 Capital assets held for more than 25 years are not subject to capital gains tax upon subsequent disposal.
 Gains arising upon the disposal of capital assets within 12 months of acquisition are subject to corporation or income tax as appropriate.
 Capital losses are allowed as an offset to capital gains and may be carried forward for a period of 24 years.

-Stamp duties are charged on various types of instruments.
+Stamp duties are charged on various types of instruments, except retail transactions.
 The rate applicable varies by type of instrument.